 During an emergency, please remain calm and take direction from University Police, Bentley staff, and local authorities seriously.

-Bentley University has established a multi-disciplinary Emergency Response Team to prepare for and respond to any emergency condition that may endanger human health and safety, University property, or the University's ability to carry out business obligations.
-The Emergency Response Team committee regularly reviews and updates the University's Emergency Preparedness Plan.
+Bentley University has established a multi-disciplinary Emergency Management Team to prepare for and respond to any emergency condition that may endanger human health and safety, University property, or the University's ability to carry out business obligations.
+The Emergency Management Team committee regularly reviews and updates the University's Emergency Preparedness Plan.
 The committee also discusses current trends and areas of concern both nationally and internationally, performs table-top exercises to test the plan, and is also responsible for disseminating any pertinent information to the Bentley community to assist with their emergency preparedness.

 Basic emergency procedures designed to protect lives and property through the effective use of University and community resources are included within the Emergency Preparedness Plan.
 Since an emergency may be sudden and without warning, these procedures are designed to be flexible in order to accommodate contingencies of various types and magnitudes.
 It acts as a guide for University personnel and resources during an emergency situation and does not limit our response to emergencies.
 The plan is utilized in concert with good judgment and common sense in matters both included within this plan, and for matters not foreseen or covered by the plan.
 Additionally, it is subordinate to federal, state or local plans during a disaster declaration by those authorities.